 When interpreting tarot cards, you also need to consider where they appear in the spread and what the intention for that card is for the particular spread you use.
 No card stands alone, but always fits within the context of its surrounding cards, the question or intention for the reading, and the way the cards are laid out in a spread.

 The position of the card either in an upright readable position or upside down determines the meaning.
 Sometimes when the card appears upside down or reversed, the meaning is the opposite of the upright position.
 There are exceptions when the meaning isn't necessarily the opposite but simply a lesser degree of the upright meaning.

-In the simplest sense, the tarot cards are designed to unlock your unconscious mind so that you can discover the best way to proceed in your particular situation.
+Tarot cards are designed to unlock your unconscious mind so you can discover the best way to proceed in a particular situation.
 The image on each card will hold a special significance for you and relate to your question in a very distinctive way.